Encourage your kids to choose ONE WORD of motivation, inspiration and focus for the new year.

 Choosing ONE WORD for Kids

-This year, I decided to invite my children to choose One Word for 2017.
+This year, I decided to invite my children to choose One Word for the new year.
 A word that would remind them of a goal or dream for their life.
 We sat down together as a family for lunch on New Year’s Eve and discussed the idea.
 I expected them to take a while to understand the concept but to my surprise they immediately shared their words.

 My 8 year old daughter (who has had several challenges this year in 3rd grade with friendship dynamics) chose the word KINDNESS (and my mama heart fluttered with joy).